AMIN5412

 Course description

-The course will examine the relationship between Western feminism and indigenous feminism as well as the interconnections between women of color feminism and indigenous feminism.
-In addition to exploring how indigenous feminists have theorized from 'the flesh' of their embodied experience of colonialism, the course will also consider how indigenous women are articulating decolonization and the embodiment of autonomy through scholarship, cultural revitalization, and activism.
+The course will examine the relationship between Western feminism and indigenous feminism, as well as the interconnections between womyn of color feminism and indigenous feminism.
+In addition to exploring how indigenous feminists have theorized from "the flesh" of their embodied experience of colonialism, the course will also consider how indigenous womyn are articulating decolonization and the embodiment of autonomy through scholarship, cultural revitalization, and activism.

 Minimum credits